-Upson, a Republican, was the representative for Ohio's 18th congressional district from 1869 to 1873.
+Upson was the representative for Ohio’s 18th congressional district and was a Republican.
+He served from 1869 to 1873.

 From Mar 1869 to Mar 1873, Upson missed 216 of 1,151 roll call votes, which is 18.8%.
 This is better than the median of 24.6% among the lifetime records of representatives serving in Mar 1873.
 The chart below reports missed votes over time.